chxy95/HDRTVNet/README.md

 ### How to test

-We provide the pretrained models to test, which can be downloaded from [[Baidu Netdisk]](https:) or [[Google Drive]](https:).
+We provide the pretrained models to test, which can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1OSLVoBioyen-zjvLmhbe2g) (code: 2me9) or [OneDrive](https://uofmacau-my.sharepoint.com/:f:/g/personal/yc17494_umac_mo/EteMb8FVYE5GqILE2mV-1W8B0-S_ynjt2gAgHkDH9LgkMg?e=EnBn3Q) (code: HDRTVNet).
 Since our method is casaded of three steps, the results also need to be inferenced step by step.

 - For the first part of AGCM, make sure the paths of `dataroot_LQ`, `dataroot_GT` and `pretrain_model_G` in `./codes/options/test/test_AGCM.yml` are correct, then run
 ```